 Industry trends toward more complex drilling have accelerated the retirement of less capable mechanical rigs.
-Over time our mechanical rigs have been sold or decommissioned as we added new

-AC drive rigs to our fleet.
+Over time our mechanical rigs have been sold or decommissioned as we added new AC drive rigs to our fleet.
 The decommission of our remaining seven mechanical rigs in fiscal 2011 marked the end of a multi-year evolution in the high-grading of our fleet from mechanical rigs to high-efficiency, high-performance rigs.
 In fiscal 2015, we also decommissioned 23 of our 37 remaining SCR rigs including six of the eight 3,000 horsepower conventional rigs in our U.S. Land fleet, all six of our FlexRig1 SCR rigs and all 11 of our FlexRig2 SCR rigs.
-In fiscal 2016, we did not decommission any of our remaining 14 SCR rigs.
+In fiscal 2016 and 2017, we did not decommission any of our remaining 14 SCR rigs.

-Since 1998, we have built 232 FlexRig3s, 88 FlexRig4s, and 52 FlexRig5s with 367 of those delivered to the field.
-Of the total 372 AC drive FlexRigs built through September 30, 2016, 157 have been built in the last five fiscal years.
-As of November 17, 2016, there was one additional FlexRig under construction.
-Additionally, five previously completed FlexRigs are scheduled for delivery to the field at a later date per the request of certain customers.
+Since 1998, we have built 232 FlexRig3s, 88 FlexRig4s, and 53 FlexRig5s with all 373 of those delivered to the field.
+Of the total 373 AC drive FlexRigs built through September 30, 2017, 110 have been built in the last five fiscal years.

 The effective use of technology is important to the maintenance of our competitive position within the drilling industry.
 We expect to continue to focus on new technology solutions and applications in the future.
-Our research and development expense totaled \$10.3 million in fiscal 2016, \$16.1 million in fiscal 2015, and \$15.9 million in fiscal 2014.
+Our research and development expense totaled \$12.0 million in fiscal 2017, \$10.3 million in fiscal 2016, and \$16.1 million in fiscal 2015.